mrrsjkeprejoles/PrejolesMidterm/README.md

    ```bash
    npm start
    ```
-   - This will open your app in the browser, typically at (http://localhost:3000).
+   - This will open your app in the browser, typically at http://localhost:3000.

+5. **Edit Your React App**
+   - Open the project in your code editor (e.g., VS Code).
+   - You can modify files within the `src` folder to customize your app.

+   ## With these steps, you have a fully functional React environment ready for development!